Dan J. Harkey

 Debt Clock:

 It is estimated that 40% of the government's money is created out of thin air, which dilutes the value of the hard-earned currency and the corresponding work effort.
-Members of taxpayers work, expend effort, earn income, and pay taxes for the remaining 60%.
+Members of the working class work, expend effort, earn income, and pay taxes for the remaining 40%.

 The government merely creates new money without effort, work, or competition.
-It can spend 100% of whatever it creates from fiat on its preferred pet projects, such as infrastructure development, healthcare, or defense.
-Favored groups like labor unions, both public and private, and monopoly institutions like public education are always taken care of, which no productive enterprise could accomplish.
+It can allocate 100% of whatever it creates from fiat to its preferred pet projects, university funding, non-governmental organization funding, agency funding, secret projects funding, bureaucratic pay raises, healthcare, or defense.
+Favored groups, such as labor unions, both public and private, and monopoly institutions like public education, are always taken care of, which no productive enterprise can accomplish.

 Another reason is the U.S. Federal Government's policies toward forced/mandated near-zero interest rates for savings and lending.
 Zero-Interest-Rate Policy (ZIRP) is the term used to describe this policy.
+ZIRP is a monetary policy tool that sets short-term interest rates at or near zero, effectively reducing the cost of borrowing and encouraging spending and investment.
+However, it also means that savers earn little to no interest on their deposits.
 Those days have finally ended, only 36 months (about three years) too late.

 The Zero-Interest-Rate Policy (ZIRP) has had a profound and lasting impact on banking savers and investors who put their money into real estate and other capital-intensive assets.
 This is not a temporary situation but a new norm.
 ZIRP encourages excessive risk-taking and speculation, disregarding market fluctuations as if all investment assets will continue to rise indefinitely.
 This irresponsible policy has led to a bubble in all asset classes.
 It's crucial to be aware of these changes to protect your investments.